bksinha4497/Arch-Install/README.md

 ## GNOME with Arch

-`pacman -S wayland gnome gnome-extras xf86-video-intel`
+`pacman -S wayland gnome gnome-extras xf86-video-intel

 ## For Keyboard to have lighting

 ##### Refer below :

 [MSI PER KEY RGB](https://github.com/bksinha4497/msi-perkeyrgb)

-## How to install NVIDIA video driver on Arch Linux

-`sudo pacman -S nvidia cuda nvidia-settings`

 ## How to install and use Bumblebee (how to enable NVIDIA Optimus on Arch Linux)